-We have had a dedicated health strategy in place for over 10 years focused on supporting our customers to make healthier choices and this is embedded as a strategic pillar of our Food business.
+We have had a dedicated health strategy in place for over 10 years focused on supporting our customers to make healthier choices.

 We’ve achieved a number of industry firsts – for example, we were the first retailer to:

-- Develop a low fat range, ‘count on us’, in 2000 to help customers interested in losing weight
+- Develop a calorie controlled range, ‘Count on us’, in 2000 to help customers interested in losing weight

 - Introduce a simple signpost for healthy eating, the eat well sunflower logo, in January 2005

 - Introduce a combination of Dietary Reference Intake percentages and colour-coded front of pack nutritional information across prepared food in January 2007, which has since become the recommended industry practice and will be legislated for in the future

 - Remove all hydrogenated fats as ingredients from our food in 2006 and all artificial colours and flavourings from our entire food and soft drinks range in 2008

 - Worked with the Rowett Institute of Nutrition and Health to launch a high protein range previously called 'Simply fuller for longer', (now called Balanced for You) in January 2010

 - Sell Better For You Milk in 2011 which has 6% less saturated fat than conventional milk as a result of adapting the way that our farmers feed their cows

 - Add vitamin D to our entire packaged bread range in 2015 after finding our customers were concerned they weren’t getting their recommended daily amount